Sure Dividend

 Source: Investor Presentation

-These markets have strong demand for rental units but also limited new supply as undeveloped land is limited, and construction is lengthy and expensive.
+These markets have a strong demand for rental units and a limited supply of new ones as undeveloped land is limited, and construction is lengthy and expensive.

 Essex is present in two markets with chronic housing shortage problems, which drives demand for its rental units over time.
 We think this tailwind will be modest but steady, adding to the trust’s FFO-per-share in the years to come via higher same-property revenue and NOI growth.